ckflight/CST_ADS_MODELS_SIMULATIONS/README.md

   Wilkinson Power Splitter for Z0 = 50Ohm transmission line where termination resistor value is 2Zo = 100Ohm and 2 ports are     Qurterwave transformers with 1.4Zo = 70Ohm resistance.
 The simulated attenuations at ports are -3.2dB.

 4. antenna.cst :
   Conserve case antenna model.
-7dBi Gain for 6GHz range.
+Gain is 7.3dBi at 6GHz.

 ![coax](https://user-images.githubusercontent.com/61315249/82640545-776a7a80-9c13-11ea-84d4-48ef15ace78c.png)

 ![impedance](https://user-images.githubusercontent.com/61315249/82639283-193c9800-9c11-11ea-8a53-05aadb76ec9a.png)